October 10, 2020

 And now the inevitable Pearl Harbor scene.
 The good: well, at least I don't see any Knoxes around.
 The bad: wait, you've got Zeroes flying down the middle of Battleship Row, and bombs going off next to them?
 I think movie planes have a general immunity to fragmentation damage.
 Also, that's a lot of explosions for so early in the attack.
 And strafing is way more effective than it should be.
 Tip: that is not how you kill armored warships.
 I think there was one bomb shown onscreen during the whole attack, and it was the one that took out Arizona's forward magazine.
 Which didn't do nearly enough damage to the ship based on we saw of the men on it.
 And while a Zero might be fragile, it won't totally blow apart on a single 20mm shell hit.
 Also, why do they keep strafing down Battleship Row?
 And Arizona sank straight down, she didn't roll over.
 As for the Dauntlesses during the attack, only a few were shot down.

 The attack from Enterprise was an actual thing, but it was more complicated than it sounds.
 There were American ships out south of Pearl, and the attack actually found them, but identified them correctly.
 Also, I believe they landed well before dark.
 And then there's Best, who has mysteriously found out about the torpedo problems that (a) literally nobody knew about on December 7th and (b) didn't apply to airborne torpedoes at all.1 "Your unit is not trained for night landings with live ordnance."
-Nobody is trained for night landings on a carrier at this point, and I'm not sure what the ordnance has to do with it.
+Nobody is trained for night landings on a carrier at this point, except as an emergency thing, and I'm not sure what the ordnance has to do with it.
 Of course torpedo bombers practice landing with their torpedoes.
 Those are expensive and they don't carry all that many.
 And then one breaks loose, everyone acts like it could have been a huge disaster and Best uses it as a chance for "I told you so" None of this makes any sense.

 And now we're doing the whole "third wave at Pearl Harbor" thing, along with the oil tanks?
 Seriously, people?
 You're making a movie about Midway, so there's no way you've never heard of Parshall and Tully.
 And Parshall is also well-known for his refutation of Fuchida's claims about the attack, upon which so much misinformation is based.
 (I also have doubts about the importance of the tanks, but that's another issue.)
 Also, nobody in the IJN is going to need a reminder to be united against the Army.
 That's what they did instinctively.
 And then we have "Nimitz running the Navy" (the ghost of Ernest J. King will haunt you for that) and "the [Japanese] Army got us into this war".
 (Yes, according to Japanese Admirals immediately after the war, WHO YOU SHOULD NOT TRUST.)
 Also, when did the Japanese Army end up with control over the Navy?
 Your picture of interservice relations in Japan is...not accurate.